 Most states only allow residents to apply their specific state’s exemptions to their property.
-However, Arkansas is one of 17 states that allows most residents to choose between thefederal exemption scheme and exemptions allowed by Arkansas law.
-You can only apply one structure to your case, so it’s important to compare and contrast the benefits and drawbacks of each approach before committing to one or the other.
-As long as you’ve lived in Arkansas forat least 2 years, you can choose whichever approach will allow you broader bankruptcy protection for your property.↑ Back to top
+However, Arkansas is one of 17 states that allows most residents to choose between federal exemptions and state exemptions.
+You can only apply one set of exemptions to your case, so it’s important to compare the benefits and drawbacks of each before you commit.
+As long as you’ve lived in Arkansas forat least 2 years, you can choose whichever set gives you the best protection.

 Arkansas Bankruptcy Exemptions

-If you are a landowner or you own your home, you’ll want to pay particular attention when comparing the advantages and disadvantages of claiming state exemptions and federal exemptions.
-The federal homestead exemption allows a single filer to safeguard up to $25,150 in equity in their primary residence.
-Equity is generally calculated by the value of property owned outright or the value of investment already made against a loan.
-For example, if a bank loaned you $45,000 to buy a home and you have paid off $20,000 of that loan, your equity in your home would be $20,000.
-By contrast to the federal homestead exemption, Arkansas state law allows filers to take advantage of an acreage-based homestead exemption: Specifically, filers may claim an unlimited amount of equity in 80 rural acres or one-quarter urban acre - up to a total equity value of $2,500 in value.
+By contrast, Arkansas state law allows filers to take advantage of an acreage-based homestead exemption: Specifically, filers may claim an unlimited amount of equity in 80 rural acres or one-quarter urban acre - up to a total equity value of $2,500 in value.
 If the land isn’t worth $2,500, the acreage exemption amount increases to up to 160 rural acres and up to one urban acre, also up to a total of $2,500 in equity value.

 Personal Property Exemptions